scriptnull/docsv2/sources/pipelines/resources/params.md

   - name: <string>                          	#required
     type: params                              	#required
     version:
       params:
         key1: "value1"                   		#required atleast 1
         key2: "value2"                     	#optional
         secure: <encrypted value>  			#optional
 ```

 * `name` should be an easy to remember text string.
-This will appear in the visualization of this resource in the SPOG view and the list of resources in the Pipelines `Resources` tab.
-It is also used to refer to this resource in the jobs yml.
+This will appear in the visualization of this resource in the SPOG view.
+It is also used to refer to this resource in the `shippable.jobs.yml`.
 If you have spaces in your name, you'll need to surround the value with quotes, however, as a best practice we recommend not including spaces in your names.

 * `type` is always set to 'params'.